romkatv/powerlevel10k/README.md

 [configuration guide](https://github.com/Powerlevel9k/powerlevel9k/blob/master/README.md#prompt-customization).

 To go beyond the functionality of Powerlevel9k, type `p10k configure` and explore the unique styles and features Powerlevel10k has to offer.
+You can further customize your prompt by editing `~/.p10k.zsh`.

 ## Fonts